-- Assess water resources availability for the respective water supply systems; - Collate, review and report on all available information on current demands, future demand and options for reconciliations for the study area; - Determine current and future water demand requirements and return flows; - Compile demand projection scenarios with interventions to address water deficits; - Identify and assess the impact of environmental and water quality related issues; - Configure the system models (WRSM2000, WRYM, WRPM) in the respective study area at a quaternary catchment scale, or finer where required, in a manner that is suitable to quantify allocable water.
-This includes updating the hydrological data and accounting for ground-surface water interaction; - Address growing water requirements as well as water quality problems experienced in the catchment(s); - Identify and assess appropriate water resource augmentation / development options and provide reconciliation interventions to ensure synergy within the DWS regarding water resources management, both structural and administrative / regulatory; - Evaluate bulk infrastructure plans and identify proposed extensions; - Address water balance across WMAs; - Investigate possible wastewater re-use options; - Identify potential for Water Conservation and Water Demand Management (WC/WDM); - Consider and avert the input of invasive alien plants in the WMA;
+- Update the hydrology in the planning areas as required for specific catchments and systems - Assess water resources availability for the respective WMAs and the Greater Mangaung Metropolitan Water Supply Area; - Collate, review and report on all available information on current demands, future demand and options for reconciliations for the study area; - Determine current and future water demand requirements and return flows; - Compile demand projection scenarios with interventions to address water deficits; - Identify and assess the impact of environmental and water quality related issues; - Configure the system models (WRSM2000, WRYM, WRPM) in the respective study area at a quaternary catchment scale, or finer where required, in a manner that is suitable to quantify allocable water.
+This includes updating the hydrological data and accounting for groundsurface water interaction; - Identify and address growing water requirements as well as water quality problems experienced in the catchment(s); - Identify and assess appropriate water resource augmentation / development options and provide reconciliation interventions to ensure synergy within the DWS regarding water resources management, both structural and administrative / regulatory; - Evaluate bulk infrastructure plans and identify proposed extensions; - Address water balance across WMAs; - Investigate and quantify possible wastewater re-use options; - In consultation with stakeholders, describe, identify and set targets for Water Conservation and Water Demand Management (WC/WDM); - Develop a preliminary reconciliation strategy or continue on, followed by a final long-term reconciliation strategy; - Consider and avert the input of invasive alien plants in the WMA; - Identify any new water schemes, and review schemes and update cost estimates; - Assess social and environmental impacts; and

-- Review schemes and update of cost estimates; - Assess social and environmental impacts; and - Conduct stakeholder engagements and public participation - Conduct training and capacity building for stakeholders as outline in these ToRs.
+- Conduct stakeholder engagements and public participation - Conduct training and capacity building for stakeholders as outline in these ToRs.

 It is envisaged that the study will cover a 36-months period.
 It is also envisaged that the Study Steering Committees (Study SC) will be transformed into a Strategy Steering Committees (StratSC) at the end of the first phase of the study where applicable.
-In the case of South Planning area, all the studies are at a continuation phase and therefore the role of the Strategy Steering Committee is applicable towards monitoring the implementation of the Reconciliation Strategy on a continuous basis.
-For more details please refer to (Section 5, STUDY GOVERNANCE in this document)
+The role of the Strategy Steering Committee will shift towards maintaining the Reconciliation Strategy and monitoring the implementation of the Reconciliation Strategy on a continuous basis.